Get involved with Camden County 4-H

 Camden County clubs

 Easy Riders 4-H Club meets the 2nd Saturday of each month at 10:00 AM at Unbridled Equestrian Center in Linn Creek.
 This club focuses on horseless horse, horse riding, horse showing, and horse judging.
-Club leader: Donna Ogle, [email protected]
+For more information contact the Camden County office at [email protected] or 573-346-2644.

 4-H clubs are open to ages 8 to 18.
 Clubs meet monthly for group activities and club business.
 Each club elects officers and has an approved adult leader who supervises club activities.
 Club members also enroll in projects in their areas of interest.